Jeffrey Wright: 1990–2003: Theatre roles and Angels in America

+2016–2024: Westworld and American Fiction

+He portrayed Charles Ogletree in the HBO film Confirmation (2016), and Bernard Lowe in HBO's Westworld, the latter of which earned him three Primetime Emmy Award nominations.
+In March 2017, Wright appeared in a commercial for Dell Technologies.
+In 2018, Wright acted in six feature films including the legal drama Monster, the drama The Public, the action comedy Game Night and the crime drama Age Out.
+He starred in the HBO film O.G. which was filmed entirely in the Pendleton Correctional Facility.
+Also, in 2018, he acted in the Netflix action thriller Hold the Dark which premiered at the Toronto International Film Festival.

 In 2018, Wright produced the HBO documentary We Are Not Done Yet, which gives voice to war veterans who, through a USO-sponsored arts workshop at Walter Reed National Military Hospital, discover the power and healing of shared experience to unite and find resilience in the face of post-traumatic stress.
 That same year, Wright starred in HBO's O.G., a film about a man confronting his past crime and preparing to leave prison after decades behind bars.
 The film was directed by Madeleine Sackler, and was filmed entirely in Pendleton Correctional Facility near Indianapolis, Indiana.
 The film was shot in a working prison and many prisoners and staff were recruited as actors for the film, including Wright's co-star, Theotus Carter, who plays Beecher, a younger prisoner that Louis, (Wright's character) takes under his wing, which threatens Louis' release date.
-During shooting Wright was sometimes mistaken for a prisoner by other real prisoners and guards.
+During shooting, Wright was sometimes mistaken for a prisoner by other real prisoners and guards.
 The film debuted on HBO on February 25, 2019.
 Nick Paumgarten of The New Yorker said, "The performances are exceptionally strong, both by the free-to-leave professional actors (especially Jeffrey Wright, who plays Louis, the 'O.G.' of the title, an older inmate on the verge of release) and by the incarcerated neophytes."
 Ben Kenigsberg of The New York Times said, "Jeffrey Wright gives a rich, imposing performance as the former 'mayor' of Pendleton Correctional Facility."

+In 2019, he acted in the Steven Soderbergh directed Netflix comedy-drama The Laundromat starring Meryl Streep, Antonio Banderas, and Gary Oldman.
+He also acted in John Crowley's drama The Goldfinch starring Nicole Kidman, Sarah Paulson, and Finn Wolfhard.
 Wright starred in the video game The Last of Us Part II as Isaac, the leader of the Washington Liberation Front.
 The game was released on June 19, 2020.
+Wright voices the Watcher in the Disney+ animated series What If...?
+(2021), which is set in the Marvel Cinematic Universe (MCU).

 In 2021, Wright portrayed food writer Roebuck Wright in the film The French Dispatch by Wes Anderson.

-Wright voices the Watcher in the Disney+ animated series What If...?, which is set in the Marvel Cinematic Universe (MCU).
+He reunited with Anderson portraying General Gibson in the 2023 film Asteroid City.